 PMI PMBOK Guide is suitable for a wide range of projects.

 Planning to undertake an important software development project?
 Contact DevTeam.Space to hire expert developers.

 The best project management certifications are Agile Certified Practitioner (ACP), Associate in Project Management (APM), Certified Associated in Project Management (CAPM), Certified Project Manager (CPM), Certified ScrumMaster (CSM), and Project Management Professional (PMP).

 The “Agile Manifesto” is a document that specifies 4 values and 12 principles for software developers.
-17 software development experts collaborated and came up with this document in 2001.
+The document was published in 2001.
 Agile practitioners use these values and principles to guide their work.

-“Value Stream Mapping” (VSM) is one of the important Lean management practices.
+“Value Stream Mapping” (VSM) is one of the important Lean project management approaches.
 This management method helps Lean practitioners to visualize the product delivery process.
 They can analyze the process using VSM so that they can improve it.

 Extreme programming is an agile software development methodology that implies collaboration, flexibility, and rapid feedback.
 It was created in the late 1990s as a response to traditional methodology.
 Extreme programming principles and practices are applied in extreme project management.